-With so many fun things to do in San Diego with kids, it’s no wonder why it’s one of the most popular family vacation destinations in the United States.
+With so many fun things to do in San Diego with kids, it’s no wonder why it’s often on a family’s USA bucket list.
 Known for its endless sunshine and year-round pleasant temperatures, there are plenty of things to do to keep everyone busy on a family trip to San Diego.

 Whether you’re interested in beautiful beaches, theme parks, museums, hiking, or fabulous dining, San Diego truly has it all!
 You certainly won’t be wondering what to do in San Diego with kids!

 If you’re planning a San Diego vacation with kids and wanting suggestions for the best family things to do in San Diego, this article is for you.
 This guide covers everything you need for your San Diego trip with kids, including all the popular San Diego attractions for kids, how best to get around and suggestions on the best place to stay in San Diego with kids.

 Thanks to Jen from Travel with a Plan for this guest post on the best things to do in San Diego with kids.

 10 Fun Things to do in San Diego with Kids